 Similar to cart-abandonment, DPM can help you reach out to users who have not completed their transactions or remind them about upcoming payments/ bills, etc. This can be very effective as sending personalized payment reminders to users can help increase your brand value among them and help you gain more users.

 Another crucial area where DPM can be a saving grace is with price change alerts.
 If you want to notify your users about a drop in flight/ hotel rates and prompt them to complete the transaction ASAP – use DPM to inform your users about the same.

 Dynamic Product Messaging is however not limited to these.
 Any situation where you have a product/ offering catalog and want to send users personalized recommendations, or alerts based on this – DPM is your ideal candidate.

 The Sherpa Interaction Graph is our technology that maps each user’s behavior/ profile with relevant products/ content from the catalog and reaches out to them in real-time.
 This ability to link a user to a specific product is what enabled DPM to achieve an unsurpassed level of personalization.

 Through an effective combination of Push Notifications and Emails, the Sherpa Interaction Graph reaches out the individual users with the right recommendations and at the right time.
 Timing is crucial in the case of price alerts and transaction reminders.

 It is interesting to note that a majority of the businesses today, engage with users across mobile and web.
-DPM, therefore, is an ideal tool as it incorporates engagement on both platforms; combined with the AI backed interaction graph, sending notification is a piece of cake.
+DPM, therefore, is an ideal tool as it incorporates engagement on both platforms; combined with the AI-backed interaction graph, sending the notification is a piece of cake.